piecioshka/notes-on-game-start-2013/notes-day-II/1-speech.md

 ### Why 2D Canvas
 - usually accelerated through 3D-hardware
 - many browsers support

-based on game states (public methods: setup/update/draw) adding assets
+- based on game states (public methods: setup/update/draw)
+- adding assets

 Worms-style terrain it's an image you can paint your level and the worm will interact with the level...

-basics
+### Basics
-We need to get abbillity to get each pixel on the screen to do the collisions every pixels is represent by 4 int R/G/B/Alpha
+We need to get ability to get each pixel on the screen to do the collisions every pixels is represent by 4 int R/G/B/Alpha

 PLAY: http://jawsjs.com/ongamestart

-### step1 - one pixel on the bottom of square for collision detection
+### Step 1 - one pixel on the bottom of square for collision detection

-### step2 - all pixels around bounding box for collision detection
+### Step 2 - all pixels around bounding box for collision detection

-### final - destructive terrain
+### Final - destructive terrain

 - no soft brushes
 - lossless format for colors